v01ds/PaypalValidChecker/README.md

 # PaypalValidChecker
-A script coded with Selenium for checking random mails if they are signed into Paypal or not.
+A script coded with Selenium for checking mails if they are signed into Paypal or not.

 # Installation
 pip install selenium